 This guidance note explains the various aspects which need to be considered in relation to a company’s disposal of premises and the calculation of the chargeable gains position.

 The calculation of the tax position for a disposal of land and / or buildings will generally be computed in the same way as any other asset.
-For a general overview of the capital gains position of a company and the calculations required, please refer to the Corporate chargeable gains guidance note.
+For a general overview of the capital gains position of a company and the calculations required, please refer to the Calculation of corporate capital gains guidance note.

 Where the disposal takes place between connected parties, or the asset is disposed of otherwise than by a bargain at arm’s length, the actual consideration is ignored and the market value of the asset is taken to be the proceeds for tax purposes.

-For further guidance on what constitutes a disposal between connected parties and circumstances where the market value of the asset should be substituted for actual consideration, please refer to the Connected party disposals, Gifts to shareholder family and Assets gifted to employees guidance notes.
+For further guidance on what constitutes a disposal between connected parties and circumstances where the market value of the asset should be substituted for actual consideration, please refer to the Connected party disposals and Assets gifted to employees or shareholder family guidance notes.

 Where only part of a company’s holding is disposed of, it is necessary to apportion the allowable cost under the part disposal rules using the following formula: